851262964/Final-Project---Me-OpenSea/README.md

 Need to be employed so that your Artpiece can become known, creating buzz, levering social media and creating a story behind your NFT seem to lead to a higher likelihood of sale.

-Next steps - Create a story, adjust pricng, create a marketing stratgy, lever social media platforms to creat awareness.
+Next steps - Create a story, adjust pricng, create a marketing stratgy for Non-Fungable Token, lever social media platforms to create awareness for my NFT.

 Links/Platforms utilized within this project;
     https://deepdreamgenerator.com/